jimratliff/GenoMac-shared/docs/volume_user_password_architecture.md

 - Log out of the superintendent-class user’s account, returning to the login window.
 - Log into the resident user’s account (using the same passphrase as was used to mount this non-startup volume).

-Within the group of resident users:
-- Each user belongs to a user class (other than the superintendent class).
-- Each user class is assigned a volume (on which the home directories of the users of this user class reside).
-- The users of this user class are each assigned a common login password, that is the same as the passphrase assigned to the user class’s volume.
-- Thus, each user’s login password is the same as the passphrase required to mount the volume on which the user’s home directory resides.
-- Every user must know the credentials for a superintendent-class user, i.e., one whose home directory resides on the startup volume, in order that, at boot, the user can mount the volume holding the user’s home directory.
 ## Volumes
 - Let V be the set of volumes.
 - V = {v<sup>†</sup>, v<sub>1</sub>, v<sub>2</sub>, …}, where v<sup>†</sup> is the startup volume,[^why_startup_is_different] and each v<sub>i</sub> is a distinct non–startup volume.